 Web enter “Steamtown Heritage Rail Centre”

-Has quite a large collection of narrow-gauge locos and rolling stock stored in and around the Peterborough heritage listed roundhouse of 23 bays.
+Has a good collection of narrow-gauge locos and rolling stock stored in and around the Peterborough heritage listed roundhouse of 23 bays.
 The collection has been established as a Static Railway Museum and is open daily except Christmas day.
 Trains can no longer run from Peterborough to Orroroo as the track has been pulled up.
 Particularly popular is the evening light and sound presentation, but contact the museum for details as to the frequency of this presentation.

 St Kilda Tramway Museum

-Address 300-360 St Kilda Road, St Kilda SA 5110
+Address 300-360 St Kilda Road, St Kilda SA 5110 (about 24 kilometers north of the center of Adelaide.

 Contact 08 8280 8188 e-mail [email protected]